Best Time to Visit Korea: Weather by Month and Season

 November

-Overview of weather in Korea in November: Although it’s a tad chillier than October, November is still a good month to visit Korea.
-In early November, the autumn colours are still out throughout the country.
-They paint beautiful scenes wherever you go.
-The peak viewing time won’t last long though.
+Overview: Although it’s a tad chillier than October, November is still a good month to visit South Korea.
+In early November, the autumn colours are still out throughout the country, painting beautiful scenes wherever you go.
+The peak viewing time won’t last long, though.
 Not long into November, the leaves start to fall in preparation for a long winter ahead.
 Another bonus to travelling in November is that it’s among the driest months of the year in South Korea.

-Where to go in November: Even with the colder temperatures, much of Korea is at your disposal.
+Where to go in November: Even with the colder temperatures, much of the country is at your disposal.
 Hikers will love plying through trails in the top Korean national parks under the beauty of the fall colours.

 City Avg.
 High Avg.
 Low Avg.
 Temp Rainfall